National Convention: Fall of factions

 As late as September 1793, there were two distinct wings among the revolutionaries.
 Firstly, those who were later called Hébertists although Jacques Hébert himself was never the official leader of a party that advocated war to the death and adopted the program of the enragés, ostensibly because the sans-culottes approved it.
 The Hébertists preferred to side with the Montagnards so long as they could hope to control the Convention through them.
 They dominated the Cordeliers Club, filled Bouchotte's offices, and could generally carry the Commune with them.
 The other wing was the Dantonists, which formed in response to the increasing centralization of the Revolutionary Government and the dictatorship of the Committees.
 The Dantonists were led predominately by deputies of the Convention (rather than the sans-culottes), including Danton, Delacroix, and Desmoulins.

 Ultimately, the Committee had undermined its own support by eliminating the Dantonists and Hébertists, both of which had backed the Committee.
 By compelling the Convention to allow the arrests of the Girondins and Dantonists, the Committee believed that it had destroyed its major opposition.
 However, the trials demonstrated the Committee's lack of respect for members of the Convention, several of whom had been executed.
 Many Convention members who had sided with the Committee by mid-1794 no longer supported it.
 The Committee had acted as mediator between the Convention and the sans-culottes from which they both had acquired their strength.
 By executing the Hébertists and alienating the sans-culottes, the Committee became unnecessary to the Assembly.

 Terror

 The Terror was meant to discourage support for the enemies of the Revolution by condemning outspoken critics of the Montagnards.

 The goal was to strike down alleged enemies of the Revolution, in the provinces and elsewhere, of various classes.
-According to Albert Mathiez, "The severity of repressive measures in the provinces was in direct proportion to danger of revolt."
+According to Marxian historian Albert Mathiez, "The severity of repressive measures in the provinces was in direct proportion to danger of revolt."
 Many outspoken members of the community were tried and executed for claims of treason.
 Camille Desmoulins and Georges Danton were two of the more notable men executed for their "threats" against the Revolution.